topfreegames/pitaya/docs/configuration.rst

     - map[string]string{}
     - map[string]string
     - Constant tags to be added to reported metrics
-  * - pitaya.metrics.additionalTags
+  * - pitaya.metrics.prometheus.additionalTags
     - map[string]string{}
     - map[string]string
     - Additional tags to reported metrics, the map is from tag to default value
-  * - pitaya.metrics.periodicMetrics.period
+  * - pitaya.metrics.period
     - 15s
     - string
     - Period that system metrics will be reported